kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 <img id="fig2" src="/images/2020-08-01-data-science-meets-devops/fig2.ci-cd.png" width="" alt="alt_text" title="">
 <figcaption><strong>Figure 2:</strong> illustrates how we do CI/CD.
 Our pipeline today consists of two independently operating controllers.
 We configure the Trainer (left hand side) by describing what models we want to exist; i.e. what it means for our models to be “fresh”.
 The Trainer periodically checks whether the set of trained models are sufficiently fresh and if not trains a new model.
 We likewise configure the Deployer (right hand side) to define what it means for the deployed model to be in sync with the set of trained models.
 If the correct model is not deployed it will deploy a new model.</figcaption>

 The first controller, the Trainer, (left hand side of Figure 2) is a controller which checks if our model needs to be retrained.
 At the moment, this controller retrains the model after a set time period.
-When the model becomes stale, the controller  executes a [notebook ](https://github.com/kubeflow/code-intelligence/blob/master/Label_Microservice/notebooks/automl.ipynb) programmatically using [papermill.](https://github.com/nteract/papermill)  This notebook fetches GitHub Issues data [from BigQuery](https://medium.com/google-cloud/analyzing-github-issues-and-comments-with-bigquery-c41410d3308) and launches an [AutoML](https://cloud.google.com/automl) job to train a model.
+When the model becomes stale, the controller  executes a [notebook ](https://github.com/kubeflow/code-intelligence/blob/master/Label_Microservice/notebooks/automl.ipynb) programmatically using [papermill](https://github.com/nteract/papermill) to train our model.

 The second component, the Deployer, (right hand side of Figure 2) determines which model should be live and if needed, automatically opens a pull request to update our model.
 Once the pull request is merged [Anthos Config Mesh](https://cloud.google.com/anthos/config-management) automatically rolls it out to production.